Musab0/DataGuide/docs/source/data-ingestion.rst

 Other specialised data formats include the following:

 *	Apache Parquet.
-A columnar data structure, defined by Cloudera and Twitter
+A columnar data structure, defined by Cloudera and X
 *	Apache ORC (Optimized Row Columnar).
 Defined by Hortonworks and Facebook